As long as the internet still exists, there will always be people asking the question, “Can you make money blogging?”

 Creating a private forum is another great way to develop members only content.
 Doing this allows for two-way interaction between you and your followers – and when you’re an expert answering people’s questions, the membership can be sold at a higher price.

 A great plugin for integrating a form into WordPress is bbPress, and it can also be easily integrated with your membership plugin.

-Now that you know it is possible to make money blogging, it’s probably time to choose one of these methods and invest your time and energy into earning as much as possible, right?
+So, can you make money blogging?
+By now, hopefully you see how possible it is!
+It’s probably time to choose one of these methods and invest your time and energy into earning as much as possible, right?

 Just like with any business, your ability to make money long term depends on whether or not you can generate income from multiple sources.

 This insulates you from running into problems if one of your methods stops producing.
 It also challenges you to continue developing your skills in your niche, and as an online marketer.